Gerard Croiset: Missing persons cases

 In 1966, he was invited to Australia to aid in an investigation relating to the disappearance of the three Beaumont children, who had disappeared without trace from a beach in Adelaide, South Australia.
 Although police were skeptical, his expenses were paid by the wealthy property tycoon Con Polites, who was interested in the case, and publicity was such that Croiset's ideas were thought to be worthy of consideration.
 During his brief stay in Australia, he attracted widespread publicity but failed to find any trace of the missing children.

 In January 1970, Croiset participated in the investigation of the kidnapping of Muriel McKay, the wife of publishing tycoon Rupert Murdoch's Deputy Chairman Alick McKay.
 Croiset was asked by a McKay family friend, Eric Cutler, to help locate her.
 Croiset said that she was in a white farmhouse in the north or north-east of London, and that nearby to her was another farm and an abandoned aerodrome.
 He claimed that if she was not found within 14 days she would be dead.
 Her body was never found.
-Brothers Arthur and Nazimoodeen Hosein were convicted of her murder—the first case in British history of a murder conviction without a body.
+Brothers Arthur and Nazimoodeen Hosein were convicted of her murder — a rare case in British history of a murder conviction without a body.
 In 1978, the Chief Constable of Devon and Cornwall Police hired Croiset to investigate the disappearance of Genette Tate, but he provided no information of value.

+In 1972 he was consulted at various times to assist with the location of a missing aircraft presumed crashed in the Andes mountains.
+His indications proved to be vague and ultimately incorrect.

 Croiset died in Utrecht in 1980, aged 71.